Stan V. McDaniel

 - Instructor in Philosophy, Brooklyn College, CUNY, 1964-66

 - Teacher of Philosophy at Sonoma State University, 1966-1992:

-Aesthetics of Music, Philosophy of Esoteric Systems, etc.)
+Philosophy of Jung, Philosophy of Esoteric Systems,

 - Chair, Department of Philosophy, Sonoma State University

 - Member, Society for the Advancement of American Philosophy.

 - Member, Board of Directors, Alan Watts Society for